Thomas Geiger: Temporal Detours

 Opening Thursday, March 5, 2026, 6 PM

-In the video work Darkness, filmed in the former salt mine of Altaussee, Geiger conducts an imaginary conversation with darkness itself.
+In the video work Darkness, filmed in the former Altaussee salt mine, Geiger conducts an imaginary conversation with darkness itself.
 The site is historically charged: in the final months of the Second World War, the Nazi regime stored more than 6,500 looted artworks here.
-Darkness becomes a conversational partner and poses fundamental questions: Is it merely an accomplice to the crimes, a passive witness, or does it hold the potential to preserve memory by making absence and void visible?
+Darkness becomes a dialogue partner: is it merely an accomplice to the crimes, a passive witness, or does it hold the potential to preserve memory by making absence visible?
 Between present and past, a multilayered dialogue unfolds about concealment, forgetting, and responsibility.

-In the gallery basement, the second video performance 25 Years Too Late is on view.
-Structured as a guided tour of the former Expo 2000 site in Hanover, Geiger places visitors in a paradoxical temporal position: the point of reference is not the year 2025, but the year 2000.
-The tour sketches an image of a world on the brink of departure, shaped by digital euphoria and the vision of a sustainable future.
-Yet the reality on site tells a different story.
-Abandoned structures, vacant lots, and repurposed buildings characterize the area and stand in stark contrast to the former promise of the future.
-This deliberate discrepancy between narrative and reality raises new questions: What kind of future do we imagine today?
+In the gallery basement, the second video performance, 25 Years Too Late, is presented.
+In the form of a guided tour across the former Expo 2000 site in Hanover, Geiger places visitors in a paradoxical temporal position: the reference point is not the year 2025, but the year 2000.
+The tour sketches the image of a world on the move, shaped by digital euphoria and the vision of a sustainable future.
+Yet the on-site reality tells a different story.
+Abandoned structures, fallow areas, and repurposed buildings characterize the grounds and stand in stark contrast to the once-promised future.
+This deliberate discrepancy between narrative and reality raises new questions: What future do we imagine today?
 And what are our present-day utopias?